shelbybrad/shelbybrad.github.io/collections/_docs/content-guide/grammar-mechanics.md

 similarly should be "programmer style", where commas are outside of quotes and the like.
 This is not exactly to AP/MLA/Chicago style standards, but matches the personality of our voice.

+In some cases, such as apostrophes, quotes, and others, there exist 'smart' marks that are curly or otherwise-affected.
+Using these marks rather than plain or straight quotes is left to your discretion — plain marks are entirely acceptable in all usages.

 ### Apostrophes

 The apostrophe’s most common use is making a word possessive.
 If the word already ends in an s and it’s singular, you also add an ‘s.
 If the word ends in an s and is plural, just add an apostrophe.

-> The donut thief ate Sam’s donut.
+  * The donut thief ate Sam’s donut.
-> The donut thief ate Chris’s donut.
+  * The donut thief ate Chris’s donut.
-> The donut thief ate the managers’ donuts.
+  * The donut thief ate the managers’ donuts.

 Apostrophes can also be used to denote that you’ve dropped some letters from a word, usually for humor or emphasis.
 This is fine, but do it sparingly.